decentralized-identity/thisdid/README.md

 The mother Worker serves `web/dist` through its `ASSETS` binding, so its deployment ships both the API and SPA.
-Driver Workers are separate deployments and must exist before the mother Worker is first deployed with its Service Bindings. `web/` can also be deployed independently as a Cloudflare **Pages** project (point it at the Worker with `VITE_API_BASE`).
+Driver Workers are separate deployments and must exist before the mother Worker is first deployed with its Service Bindings.
+On the initial ethr deployment, deploy its Worker first, add its RPC secrets, and then deploy the probe and mother Worker.
+Later `deploy:all` runs preserve the existing secrets. `web/` can also be deployed independently as a Cloudflare **Pages** project (point it at the Worker with `VITE_API_BASE`).

 ---